prince-chrismc/conan-center-index/docs/adding_packages/folders_and_files.md

 - Basic attributes and conversions can be found in [recipe attributes](recipe_attributes.md)
 - Some of the key methods are outline in this document and will link to more details

-Also, **every `conanfile.py` should be accompanied by at least one folder to test the generated packages** as we will see below.
+Every `conanfile.py` should be accompanied by at least one [folder to test the generated packages](#the-test-package-folders-test_package).

 ##### Dependencies